 The quickest path to understanding and connecting with your workforce is by asking them the right questions.
 Ask questions in such a way that it does not stir up the conversation.
 Have a good motive behind asking a question.

 Excellent and thoughtful questions can turn out to be the start of a deep conversation.
 It’s a way to approach them and acquire feedback about what they think of the system and what changes will benefit them.

 You can practice Q&A sessions with everyone in the organization or find ways to communicate with people belonging to different generations.
-This will help you give more insights on what their thoughts are and how you can keep conflicts out of the work environment by focusing more on the problem-solving of the multigenerational workforce.
+This will help you give more insights into their thoughts and how you can keep conflicts out of the work environment by focusing more on the problem-solving of the multigenerational workforce.